octet-stream/eri/readme.md

 2. Open the project's root in your terminal;
 3. Run the `devcontainer up --workspace-folder .` command.
 This will spin up a docker container for local development.
 Note that to install dependencies and run npm scripts (via pnpm) you'll need to use Devcontainer CLI.

-Checkout VSCode documentation to learn more: https://code.visualstudio.com/docs/devcontainers/containers
+Check out VSCode documentation to learn more: https://code.visualstudio.com/docs/devcontainers/containers

 ## Production preview